0xReki/0xreki.github.io/_posts/2019/2019-09-09-rishan-kaihou-cologne-at-connichi-2019.md

 Sunday is nearing its end.
 It was an exhausting weekend.
 Exhausting, but fun.
-If the Connichi doesn't mind we'd like to come next year as well.
+If the Connichi doesn't mind, we'd like to come next year as well.